 The Validation Type setting involves checking an answer to determine if it conforms to the validation settings configured.
 Validation settings are relevant to text and number input questions only.
 For more information, refer to Configuring Validation Settings for Input Questions.

 Settings for optionally limiting the Format of short text input.
 For more information, refer to Text Input Questions.

 Step 5: Set the Variable Name

-The Variable Name field stores the runtime response as a User Input variable in order to make it readily available to other Interaction elements.
+The Variable Name field stores the runtime response as a User Input variable in order to make it readily available to other Flow elements.
 A unique name is automatically assigned to this field by default, but you can enter a more descriptive name of your own.
 You can also assign the runtime response to an existing or new variable.
 Entering '@' in the field enables you to select and assign a variable of the correct type using the autocomplete variables list.
 For more information, refer to Viewing and Managing Variables.

 Step 6: Add Show/Hide Rule